yuting1008/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

 This sample demonstrates a Teams message extension integrated with Microsoft Copilot, enabling users to efficiently search a database of candidates based on their skills, location, and availability.
 The extension features Single Sign-On (SSO) for enhanced user experience and authentication.

+> Compared to the [original repository](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/msgext-expert-finder-js), I have added several notes to this repository for debugging.
+For easier identification, my notes will be prefixed with the emoji‼️.
 ## Interaction with app

 Using this messaging extension sample, we demonstrate two capabilities of Copilot for M365: